Axelrod-Python/Axelrod/docs/tutorials/further_topics/moran_processes_on_graphs.rst

     >>> edges = [(0, 1), (1, 2), (2, 3), (3, 1)]
     >>> graph = Graph(edges)

-Graphs are undirected by default.
+Graphs are undirected by default but you can pass :code:`directed=True` to create a directed graph..
 Various intermediates such as the list of neighbors are cached for efficiency by the graph object.

 A Moran process can be invoked with one or two graphs.
 The first graph, the *interaction graph*, dictates how players are matched up in the scoring phase.